csobrien90/obrien-trombone/README.md

 Use “:nth-child” or “nth-of-type” to style a series of elements on your page - for example, change the background color for every other row in a table

 Perform a Web Accessibility Compliance review on your own site and document all the tools and testing you used to verify your site is accessible.
 This may involve a written write-up, screenshots, and other ways of showing that you evaluated your site for accessibility compliance.
 Include the report in your GitHub repository.

-Create your own original CSS animation.
-For example, create a loading spinner or menu animation.
-Note: CSS Animations are not included in the assigned Treehouse track, you will have to research this on your own

 ***JavaScript features***